wp-plugins/custom-content-shortcode/readme.txt

 = Live Edit for content and fields =
 <br />
-To enable front-end editing, install and activate [Live Edit](http://wordpress.org/plugins/live-edit/), and wrap the content you'd like to edit with the following shortcode.
+To enable front-end editing, install and activate [Live Edit](http://wordpress.org/plugins/live-edit/), and wrap the content you'd like to edit with the **[live-edit]** shortcode.

+If Live Edit is active, and the user is logged in and has *post edit* capability, there will be an Edit button on the top right corner of the container.
+Otherwise the shortcode just displays the content normally.

-*Enable live edit of post title and content*
+*Enable live edit of post content*

 	[live-edit]
 	Here is an article you can edit from the front-end.
 	[/live-edit]

+Here are the available parameters:

-*Enable live edit for title, content and additional fields*
+ * **field** - enable Live Edit for content and additional fields

-	[live-edit field="product-name, image, description"]
+ * **admin** - enable content and additional fields for administrator
+ * **editor** - enable content and additional fields for editor
+ * **only** - edit specific fields only, e.g., *post_content*, *images*, etc. - you can override this with the *admin* parameter, so only the editor is limited to these fields
+ * **title** - set to *true* to enable *post_title* edit - note that unless the post title is inside the **[live-edit]** shortcode, you cannot view the change until page reload

+*Admin can edit post content and images; editor can only edit content*

+	[live-edit admin="images" only="post_content"]
 	...
 	[/live-edit]

-*Enable live edit for specific fields only*

-	[live-edit only="post_content"]
-	...
-	[/live-edit]

-If Live Edit is active, and the user is logged-in and has *post edit* capability, there will be an Edit button on the top right corner of the container.
-Otherwise the shortcode just displays the content normally.

 = Custom content management =